yaml/yaml-spec/doc/glossary.md

 * Dump Stack

-  The set of processors that move YAML information from
+  The set of processors that move YAML information from a native state to a file state.

 ## E

+* Emitter / Emit

+  An emitter is the process in the dump stack that turns events into tokens.
+  In the dump stack the events come from the serializer.
+  In stream processing the events would come from an application filter process that would typically be reading events from a parser.

 * Event